-Initially, bodies will likely sink to the bottom, but as bodies decompose and gasses are released in the body, the corpse will rise back to the surface as a result of buoyancy.
+Initially, bodies will likely sink to the bottom of a body of water, but as they decompose, gases are released through the process, causing the corpse to rise back to the surface as a result of buoyancy.

-As terrible as this series of events would be, it does raise some interesting questions.
-First of all, when human beings try to float in water, it takes a bit of effort, or concentration, but that doesn’t seem to be the case with dead bodies.
-Whether you spy a corpse in your nearby lake or your favorite TV detectives find a body in the bay, it always seems to be floating… but why?
-Why do dead bodies seem to naturally float?
+Sounds like something right out of a crime drama.
+As terrifying as this would be, there are a few interesting observations there.
+First of which is… the corpse is floating.
+When your favorite TV detectives find a body in the bay, it always seems to be floating… but why?
+Why do dead bodies seem determined to naturally float?

 Dead in the Water

-To press this morbid subject a bit further; most dead bodies are seen floating face-down, and there is actually a good reason for that.
-Since the gut and chest cavity have the most bacteria, the most bloating will occur there, and any float back to the surface will be led by these buoyant areas of the body.
-Based on human anatomy, the limbs and head tend to fall/bend forward, rather than backward, so dead bodies in water seem to naturally orient themselves in the face-down position, in the majority of cases, unless you’re an otter, of course.
+Most corpses are seen floating face-down, and there is actually a good reason for that.
+Since the gut and chest cavity have the most bacteria, the most bloating will occur there, and any floating back to the surface will be led by these buoyant areas of the body.
+Based on human anatomy, the limbs and head tend to fall/bend forward, rather than backward, so dead bodies in water seem to naturally orient themselves in the face-down position.